damaratix/sans-holiday-hack-2021/sources/challenge12.md

 ## Sessions

-It seems that trying to access those endpoints we receive always the request of a login.
+It seems that by trying to access those endpoints we always receive the request of a login.
 <br />First thing to do is to view how the login works then.
 <br/>
-The entrypoint that get our attention is the /postcontact, let's have a look:
+The entrypoint that got our attention is the /postcontact, let's have a look:
 ```
 app.post('/postcontact', function(req, res, next){
     var fullname = xss( req.body.fullname );